 All of the vegetables

 Finally, I like to fill out my nachos with chopped onion, cilantro, jalapeño pepper slices, and dashes of hot sauce.
+(Here are my three top hot sauces!)
 This time around I added chunks of fresh avocado, but of course, guacamole would also work beautifully here.

 For an even more heavily loaded platter of nachos, consider adding dollops of refried beans, black olives, or non-dairy sour cream.